A paperfolding paradise

-You can make similar arguments with music, dance, poetry, architecture, knitting and even origami (and I will do at the end of this essay).
+You can make similar arguments with music, dance, poetry, architecture, knitting and even origami (and I will do so at the end of this essay).

 You can see that even though my definition of art is a very simple one (and one I have resisted making more complex) it has interesting implications.
 It turns our ideas of what art is, and what art is not, completely upside down.